julianhocker/Quali-Codes-Ontology/README.md

 ## Projects

 ## Publications
 These metadata help to identify the publication.
-In my prototype I do not want to implement a complete literature management, only basic information, so people can search for the publication.
+In my prototype I do not want to implement a complete literature management, only basic information, so people can find the publication.

 |Name   |Description   |Link to standard vocabulary   |   |   |
 |---|---|---|---|---|
 |Name   |Name of the publication   |dc:title   |   |   |